Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

-To illustrate the use of BP for solving MDAPs, we will present the graphical model formulation from \cite{zhu2007graphical} for multi-sensor multi-target track-to-track association.
+To illustrate the use of BP for solving MDAPs, we will present the graphical model formulation from Zhu et al. \cite{zhu2007graphical} for multi-sensor multi-object track-to-track association.
 The structure of the graphical model is decided on-the-fly by producing sets of independent association clusters consisting of multi-sensor tracks that could plausibly be associated with each other.
-This is accomplished by computing elliptical gates around each track and clustering together all such tracks whose gates overlap; in \cite{zhu2007graphical}, the gates are computed from purely kinematic information.
-The nodes of the graph are the track state estimates for $T = 1$ and $S \geq 3$ sensors (Section \ref{sec: problem form}), $\big \{ x^{i,j} | x^{i,j} \in X^1 = \{X^{1,1}, X^{1,2}, ..., X^{1,S}\} \big \}$, where each $x^{i,j}$ is the $i$\textsuperscript{th} track state estimate from sensor $j$, $i = 1, ..., N_j$ and $j = 1, ..., S$.
+This is accomplished by computing elliptical gates around each track and clustering together all such tracks whose gates overlap, using e.g., kinematic information.
+The nodes of the graph are the track state estimates for $T = 1$ and $S \geq 3$ sensors (Section~\ref{sec: problem form}), $\big \{ x^{i,j} \mid x^{i,j} \in X^1 = \{X^{1,1}, X^{1,2}, ..., X^{1,S}\} \big \}$, where each $x^{i,j}$ is the $i$\textsuperscript{th} track state estimate from sensor $j$, $i = 1, ..., N_j$ and $j = 1, ..., S$.
 Edges only exist between nodes from different sensors when their elliptic gates overlap.
 A random variable $Y^{i,j}$ corresponding to each node $x^{i,j}$ is defined as a vector of $S-1$ dimensions and stores the indexes of the tracks from the other sensors associated with the $i$\textsuperscript{th} track from sensor $j$.
-The node potentials are defined as $\psi_{x^{i,j}} (Y^{i,j}) = \exp(\rho)$ where $\rho$ is the sum of pair-wise costs, given by Equation \ref{sum-pairwise}.
+The node potentials are defined as $\psi_{x^{i,j}} (Y^{i,j}) = \exp(\rho)$ where $\rho$ is the sum of pair-wise costs, given by Equation~\ref{sum-pairwise}.
 Using the notation $Y^{i,j}_k$ to denote the $k$\textsuperscript{th} entry of the $S-1$-dimensional vector $Y^{i,j}$, (the index of the local track from sensor $k$), the edge potentials can be defined to ensure that each track from each sensor is associated once and only once by

 If $w^{u,v}$ is the Mahalanobis distance between two tracks $u, v$, then messages between nodes can be initialized as